Love for God

 We have discussed already that only intellectually and ethically mature adepts are capable of cognizing God-the-Father.
-The task of the rest of people is to strive consciously for this maturity by receiving education, working for the good of God and people, learning to love them and everything.
+The task of the rest of people is to strive consciously for this maturity by receiving education, working for the good of God and people, and learning to love.

-Moreover: God can be cognized only through meditative work, but if one involves immature people in such work, then they turn it into a childish game, which may bring to gross ethical perversions.
-And this may even result in psychopathology.
+Moreover, God can be cognized only through meditative work, but if one involves immature people in such work, then they turn it into a childish game, which may cause gross ethical perversions.
+And this may even result in mental disorders.

 Practical observations demonstrate that it is better to keep many people away from religious zeal: they can do nothing good there anyway.
 For example, in Russia there are many pseudo-religious groups and communities where the worldview of people is a mixture of urinotherapy (drinking urine), fascism, and astrology; they have Orthodox icons at home, paint eggs for Easter, and consider themselves Christians.
 If such people get engaged in spiritism or establish telepathic contacts with representatives of extraterrestrial civilizations and then develop mystical fear (it is quite easy in such cases), after that even psychiatrists are not able to help them.

 The other typical Russian example of the way to developing schizophrenia is a situation when people incapable of understanding anything serious about God become immersed into a primitive religious environment where they learn only ideas about the world full of demons, vampires, warlocks, zombies

 It would be much better for them to remain atheists than to accept such a faith!